 - a.
-The Senior Officer can exercise discretion if: - Providing protection to people who need to move away from another area within the scheme area, to escape violence, harm, or intimidation, - In circumstances where an applicant needs to move due to a serious offence (equal to MAPPA level 2 or 3), as defined by the Serious Crime Act 2007, Part 1, Schedule 1, there will be joint working with the Police, Probation Services, Adult Care Services, health professionals, registered providers and other bodies, to manage any risk to the community. - A member of the Armed Forces community who has been disadvantaged in respect of their ability to access suitable housing due to their own or their family member's service in the Regular Armed Forces or Reserve Forces. - b.
 When assessing whether the application should be referred to the Senior Officer, the allocations officer should consider: - i. what the exceptional circumstances are.
 They should be exceptional, unusual or remarkable circumstances which indicate that the applicant's housing needs are more urgent than other applicants with reasonable preference. - ii. what will be the consequences if the local authority does not exercise discretion to move the applicant urgently.
-This should include considering how serious the potential consequences are and how likely each potential consequence is; - c.
-If the allocations officer is in any doubt as to whether or not to refer the file, the officer should discuss the matter with a senior officer.
+This should include considering how serious the potential consequences are and how likely each potential consequence is; - b.
+Some examples of exceptional circumstances where the Local Authority's Senior Officer may decide to exercise discretion include, but are not limited to: - Providing protection to people who need to move away from another local authority area within the scheme area, to escape violence, harm, or intimidation, - In circumstances where an applicant needs to move due to a serious offence (equal to MAPPA level 2 or 3), as defined by the Serious Crime Act 2007, Part 1, Schedule 1, there will be joint working with the Police, Probation Services, Adult Care Services, health professionals, registered providers and other bodies, to manage any risk to the community. - A member of the Armed Forces community who has been disadvantaged in respect of their ability to access suitable housing due to their own or their family member's service in the Regular Armed Forces or Reserve Forces. - In circumstances where a direct let is considered necessary to resolve an exceptional and urgent welfare need of an applicant or a member of their household. - c.
+If the allocations officer is in any doubt as to whether or not to refer the file, the officer should discuss the matter with a senior officer in their organisation.

-2. Refer to the Senior Officer
+2. Refer to the Local Authority Senior Officer.

-a.
-Once the applicant has been assessed as having exceptional circumstances, the Senior officer may refer the case to the Senior Local Authority Officer using a secure email.

-3. Senior Officer to decide whether to exercise discretion.
+- b.
+Once the applicant has been assessed as having exceptional circumstances, the Senior officer may refer the case to the Senior Local Authority Officer using a secure email. - 3.
+Local Authority's Senior Officer to decide whether to exercise discretion.

-- a.
-The Senior Officer will carry out a review of the file by considering all of the circumstances, details within the secure email, the PPP Housing Allocation Scheme, any relevant legislation and statutory guidance and similar previous applications. - b.
-As part of the review, the Senior Officer may require the allocations officer to collect further evidence about the circumstances and/or provide a more detailed report on the circumstances.

 - c.
-When carrying out the review, Senior Officer will have regard to: - i. the fact that decisions to exercise discretion should be kept to a minimum. - ii. the need for consistency with previous decisions. - iii. what would be a fair outcome ensuring that there is no discrimination and that reasonable preference groups still have reasonable preference within the allocation system; and - iv. the likelihood and severity of the potential consequences if the Senior Officer does not exercise discretion.
-Got to be threat to life or irreversible harm? - d.
+The local authority's Senior Officer will carry out a review of the file by considering all of the circumstances, details within the secure email, the PPP Housing Allocation Scheme, any relevant legislation and statutory guidance and similar previous applications. - d.
+As part of the review, the Local Authority Senior Officer may require the allocations officer to collect further evidence about the circumstances and/or provide a more detailed report on the circumstances. - e.
+When carrying out the review, Local Authority Senior Officer will have regard to: - i. the fact that decisions to exercise discretion should be kept to a minimum. - ii. the need for consistency with previous decisions. - iii. what would be a fair outcome ensuring that there is no discrimination and that reasonable preference groups still have reasonable preference within the allocation system; and - iv. the likelihood and severity of the potential consequences if the Senior Officer does not exercise discretion.
+Got to be threat to life or irreversible harm? - f.
 Example where discretion may be appropriate in the circumstances could be: - i. an applicant who is a witness in proceedings and who is being threatened or attacked in existing accommodation, where clear support from Merseyside Policy is present, so needs to move to a new area within the Liverpool City Region urgently. - ii.
-When the full housing need can't be fully met but an offer would improve their current situation e.
-The Senior Officer should aim to make a decision on whether or not to exercise discretion within 7 days of either receiving the secure email or receiving additional evidence or reports which have been requested (whichever is later).
-The Senior Officer should inform the officer of the decision as soon as possible after it has been made and should record the decision and the reasons for it on the file.
+When the full housing need can't be fully met but an offer would improve their current situation.